gior/sortable_by/README.md

 </form>
 ```

-**Note** method was set to 'GET' in order to call the index action without touching routes.
+**Note** form method was set to GET in order to allow unique urls (and to call the index action without touching routes).
-Beware of size limits for a GET parameter string (NNN chars).
-If your parameters are likely to exceed this limit, use a standard POST request (just remove the method attribute) and route it accordingly in your routes.rb file.
+Beware of size limits for a GET parameter string.
+If your parameters are too bulky, use a standard POST request (just remove the method attribute) and route it accordingly in your routes.rb file.

 ## Contributing

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Write your **tests** and code
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+6. Create new Pull Request